justingorham/lesscss-express-middleware/README.md

 # lesscss-express-middleware
-Express middleware for express files.
+Express middleware for LESS files.
 This makes of use of the LESS recursive compiler.